How To Print Posters To Artisan from Windows

 A. Setup an LPR Queue on your Windows OS for artisan.

-To create an LPR queue for your WindowsOS, follow Printing using LPD to CS printers on Windows 2000/XP/Vista and Windows7 and verify that:
+To create an LPR queue for your WindowsOS, follow Printing using LPD to CS printers on Windows and verify that:

-- Your LPD server is set to printserverh.cs.rutgers.edu, the extra 'h' means no banner page will print on each job.
+- Your LPD server is set to printserver.cs.rutgers.edu

 - Under Queue Name enter: artisan